Meet the Language Latitudes Team

 Line Lloy

-Line Lloy is a first-year student in the UBC Linguistics Master’s program interested in understanding how speech differs from person to person, how differences pattern with social identities, and how listeners infer social information from speech.
+Line Lloy is currently a PhD student in Communicative Sciences at New York University, formerly a University of British Columbia Linguistics Master’s student.
+They are interested in understanding how speech differs from person to person, how differences pattern with social identities, and how listeners infer social information from speech.
 Their main areas of interest are in phonetics, sociolinguistics, and speech perception and production.